sergiky/HackNotes/CTF/HackTheBox/TimeLapse/TimeLapse.md

 If we search in google **abusing LAPS pentesting windows** we can find a lot of website that comment different ways to read the password stored in LAPS

-When you change to the svc_deploy user that have the privilage you can execute this [script from github](https://github.com/kfosaaen/Get-LAPSPasswords) and import in to the victim machine and obtain the password
+When you change to the svc_deploy user that have the privilage you can execute this [script from github](https://github.com/kfosaaen/Get-LAPSPasswords) and import in to the victim machine and obtain the password.

 ---